nkueng/travelblog/copenhagen/cph1.md

 ![me in wetsuit](imgs/1/14.jpeg)

 And there’s another big difference between the two: large waves are a rare sight in Denmark.
-Trapped between the rather small Nordic and Baltic Seas, the fetch is considerably smaller than on a coast facing the vast Atlantic.
+Trapped between the rather small North and Baltic Seas, the fetch is considerably smaller than on a coast facing the vast Atlantic.
 Hence, surfing remains an occasional privilege here.
 Good thing, I brought another board for those days in between.

 ![gif in skatepark](imgs/1/skate.gif)